what why

 Capture the why at the moment of decision

 What information the agent had.
 What policy it applied.
 How it interpreted that policy in context.
 Why it acted as it did.
-Reasoning traced to the data source.
+Reasoning traced all the way back to source data.
 Captured live, not reconstructed after the fact.

 Capture